MrShadowRIFAT/mount_ftp_bd_Server/README.md

 - Easy text menu to select your preferred BDIX FTP server
 - Lets you pick your Windows drive letter
 - Remount your drive anytime via a batch file created on your Desktop

 ---

+See [CHANGELOG.md](CHANGELOG.md) for latest updates and version history.

 ## ⚡ Quick Start (PowerShell One-Liner)